Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 If you’d like to have a pro handle all of this for you, consider the BlackRock Enhanced Equity Dividend Trust (BDJ).
 The fund holds a diversified basket of dividend paying stocks and then further enhances the income by writing covered calls on them.

-At current prices, BDJ trades at a nice 7% discount to net asset value and yields well north of 8%.
+At current prices, BDJ trades at a modest 3% discount to net asset value and yields nearly 8%.

 Want to talk more about your financial goals or concerns?
 Our services include comprehensive financial planning, investment management, estate planning, taxes, and more!
 Schedule a call with Riley to discuss what you need, and what we can do for you.